moss-l/bhs-js-testing/boolean-simplification.md

 }
 ```

-Sometimes there might be more than just two cases.
-For instance, we
+Sometimes, however, there might be more than just two cases we need to
-probably shouldn’t *always* eat just because it’s not bedtime.
-So
+handle.
+For instance, we probably shouldn’t *always* eat just because
-let’s add another Boolean `hungry`.
-If it’s bedtime, it doesn’t matter
+it’s not bedtime.
+So let’s add another Boolean `hungry`.
+If it’s
-if we’re hungry—we have to brush our teeth.
-But if it’s not bedtime
+bedtime, it doesn’t matter if we’re hungry—we have to brush our teeth.
-then we eat snacks or read depending on whether we’re hungry.
+But if it’s not bedtime then we eat snacks or read depending on
+whether we’re hungry.

 ```javascript
 if (timeForBed) {